Micro Frontends

 View project on GitHub

-EN JP ES PT KR RU CN IT PL
+EN JP ES PT KR RU CN IT PL FA

 Techniques, strategies and recipes for building a modern web app with multiple teams that can ship features independently.